Who can adopt?

-The criteria to adopt are broad and we are looking for a wide range of people to provide loving and secure homes for children in need of adoption.
+The criteria to adopt is broad and we are looking for a wide range of people to provide loving and secure homes for children in need of adoption.

 - Legally you must be over the age of 21 to adopt in the UK.
 There is no upper age limit although it is preferred that applicants should not be more than 45 years older than the child they would like to adopt.

-- All status is accepted, whether individual, married, in a civil partnership, or living with a partner.
-Non married couples and same sex couples may apply.
-Gender or sexuality spectrum will not impact an application to adopt.
+- Gender or sexuality spectrum will not impact an application to adopt.
 The term ‘couple’ does not extend to individuals who are related.

 - Applicants may or may not have birth children of their own.

-- Applicants may have already taken care of the child or children in the capacity as a foster carer.
+- Applicants may have already taken care of the child or children in their capacity as a foster carer.

 - Applicants may be related to the child or children.